mlandauer/cuttlefish/README.md

 * Multiple applications can each have their own SMTP authentication
 * Check your IP reputation with one click
 * Easy to install and get going quickly
+* Postfix, which you know and trust, handles email delivery
 * Open source, so no vendor lock in.

+Cuttlefish is in beta.
+It's been used in production on one of [OpenAustralia Foundation](http://www.openaustraliafoundation.org.au)'s project for two months and has sent 150,000 emails.

 Things on the cards

 * REST API for deep integration with your application
+* Web callbacks on succesful delivery, hard bounces, open and click events
 * DKIM signing
 * "out of office" and bounce reply filtering
+* Incoming email

 Dependencies: Ruby 1.9.3, MySQL, Postfix
 (Postfix is optional for local development or just trying it out.
 Some things like the email deliverability just won't show anything)